 From Rye it’s half an hour by car (or 50 minutes by train) to the town of Battle.
 This was the site of one of the most famous battles in English history when William the Conqueror defeated King Harold in 1066.
 Yes confusingly the Battle of Hastings took place in Battle, not Hastings!

-You can visit the battlefield and Battle Abbey, which was built by William as penance for killing so many people in the fighting (£11.80 for adults, £10.60 seniors, £7.10 for children or free for English Heritage members).
-Then finish your weekend with a walk around Battle and tea in Bluebell’s Café for a traditional afternoon tea with sandwiches, scones and cakes.
+You can visit the battlefield and Battle Abbey, which was built by William as penance for killing so many people in the fighting (£12.30 for adults, £11.10 seniors, £7.40 for children or free for English Heritage members).
+Then finish your weekend in Rye with a walk around Battle and tea in Bluebell’s Café with traditional afternoon tea with sandwiches, scones and cakes.

 Have you visited Rye?
 Do you have any tips to add on what to see, do and eat?